2026 TAA Institute for Textbook & Academic Authors | Meet with a Mentor

 Don’t miss this valuable opportunity to receive insight from and make meaningful connections with veteran textbook and academic authors, as well as industry professionals such as editors, writing coaches, intellectual property attorneys, and publishers.

-Sign ups will open along with registrations on January 1, 2026 and will be available on a first come, first served basis.
+Sign ups will be available on a first come, first served basis.
 The link to sign up and the available time slots for each mentor will be included in your Institute registration confirmation email.

 Corey Parson